Hawaiian ukulele parts

-The most valuable aspect of its design is that it is an electro-acoustic ukulele, with a Pro pickup system that has a high-quality integrated tuner.
+The most valuable aspect of its design is that it's an electro-acoustic ukulele, with a Pro pickup system that has a high-quality integrated tuner.

 The Kahuna CLU-Bass comes with fairly thick ukulele strings, so the first thing we thought was that they would be hard to the touch, but that was not the case.
 In reality, this is a comfortable ukulele that is relatively smooth in every note.
-And we say relatively because, as expected, for a beginner it will be hard and uncomfortable at the beginning, as he/she will not be used to strings of this caliber.
+And we say relatively because, as expected, for a beginner it will be hard and uncomfortable at the beginning, as they might be unaccustomed to strings of this caliber.
 Nevertheless, its smoothness leads us to believe that it will not be difficult for a beginner musician to get used to it quickly.

-It is to be expected that a bass ukulele should not have an all-mahogany body, because it is a wood that brings a lot of shine, but the Kahuna CLU-Bass gives us a big surprise, proving that practice can defeat theory.
+It's to be expected that a bass ukulele should not have an all-mahogany body, because it's a wood that brings a lot of brightness, but the Kahuna CLU-Bass delivers a big surprise, proving that practice can defeat theory.